West Coast IPA vs East Coast IPA: What’s the Difference?

 Where Did the West Coast IPA Come From?

-West Coast IPAs come from… the West Coast of the United States!
+West Coast IPAs come from…the West Coast of the United States!

 In all seriousness, we can trace the origins of the West Coast IPA to Anchor Brewing, which was essentially the first real craft brewery in the nation.
 Anchor decided to turn up the hops in the brew, and local brewers followed suit and began experimenting with more hops.
-While early West Coast IPAs still had a huge malt profile, most modern-day West Coast IPAs lean hoppier which, in this case, means bitter.
+While early West Coast IPAs still had a huge malt profile, most modern-day West Coast IPAs lean hoppier, which, in this case, means bitter.

-What Hops are Used in a West Coast IPA?
+What Hops Are Used in a West Coast IPA?

 There’s no “rule” on what hops need to be used in any IPA, but hop profiles make some hops superior for specific brews.
 For West Coast IPAs, it’s pretty common to see hops like Cascade, Simcoe, and Centennial.
 Other hops that brewers use include Chinook, Columbus, and sometimes fruitier hops like Amarillo or Citra.

-What is an East Coast IPA?
+What Is an East Coast IPA?

 The East Coast IPA is a bit more complex than the West Coast variant.
-While the West Coast styles force the hops, East Coast IPAs look for the complex flavors that come from each ingredient in the beer, particularly the malt.
+While the West Coast styles force the hops, East Coast IPAs look for the complex flavors that come from each ingredient in the beer, including the malt.

 This isn’t to say that East Coast IPAs aren’t hoppy – they very well can be.
-But the flavor sought in an East Coast IPA isn’t going to make your head explode with the bitterness.
+But the flavor sought in an East Coast IPA isn’t going to make your head explode with bitterness.

-You can find this type of complex flavor in the current fad: hazy IPAs.
-Hazy IPAs are notable for their generally juicy flavor and hazy look (buzz words, baby!), these are going to be sweeter and less bitter than the western brethren.
-No, hazy IPAs and East Coast IPAs aren’t the same, but we would have never had the hazy IPA without the rise of the classic East Coast IPA.
-That makes the hazy IPA something of a son to the East Coast IPA.
-Or step-son? …someone who is like a son?
+You can find this type of complex flavor in the current fad: Hazy IPAs.
+Hazy IPAs are notable for their generally juicy flavor and hazy look (buzz words, baby!).
+These are going to be sweeter and less bitter than the western brethren.
+No, Hazy IPAs and East Coast IPAs aren’t the same, but we would have never had the hazy IPA without the rise of the classic East Coast IPA.
+That makes the Hazy IPA something of a son to the East Coast IPA.
+Or step-son?
+Someone who is like a son?
 One of those.

-Anyway, these are super popular in New England, and the flavor is starting to spread nationwide…just as people on the east coast might want a West Coast style India pale ale.
+Anyway, these are super popular in New England, and the flavor is starting to spread nationwide…just as people on the East Coast might want a West Coast-style India pale ale.

-As with West Coast, we can sort of generalize East Coast styles: juicy, non-bitter = east coast.
+As with West Coast, we can sort of generalize East Coast styles: juicy, non-bitter = East Coast.
 No, it isn’t perfect.
 Get over it.

-Where did the East Coast IPA Come From?
+Where Did the East Coast IPA Come From?

-What Hops are Used in East Coast IPAs?
+What Hops Are Used in East Coast IPAs?

 Again, there are no rules when it comes to hop profiles and IPAs.
-However, because East Coast IPAs tend to have juicer flavors, they’re often brewed with hops with delicious aromatics, like Citra, Mosaic, Galaxy, and Amarillo.
+However, because East Coast IPAs tend to have juicier flavors, they’re often brewed with hops with delicious aromatics, like Citra, Mosaic, Galaxy, and Amarillo.
 Some East Coast IPAs might use Sabro or El Dorado, and New Zealand hops are becoming increasingly popular for hazy brews.

 East Coast IPA vs New England IPA

-Ok, getting real down into the nitty gritty of beer here.
+Ok, getting real down into the nitty-gritty of beer here.
 The difference between an East Coast IPA and New England IPA, or NE IPA, is debatable, as all things in beer apparently are.

 Here’s the way I like to think about it: All NE IPAs are East Coast IPAs, but not all East Coast IPAs are NE IPAs.
 NE IPAs build off what East Coast IPAs started, but with even more hops added late into the brew.
-This makes the beer hoppier (ie juicer) without making the brew super bitter.
-The NE IPA is essentially another IPA sub style that gets made, remade, confused, renamed, and so on until we can hardly agree what the term even means.
+This makes the beer hoppier (i.e., juicer) without making the brew super bitter.
+The NE IPA is essentially another IPA sub-style that gets made, remade, confused, renamed, and so on until we can hardly agree what the term even means.

 West Coast IPA vs East Coast IPA: Which Is More Popular Today?